 24% of millennials did not take their full holiday entitlements compared to 19% of Generation X.

-A more recent survey by Project: Time Off and GfK identified that Generation Y are less likely to use their holidays – 24% of millennials did not take their full holiday entitlements compared to 19% of Generation X and 17% of Baby Boomers.
+A survey by Project: Time Off and GfK identified that Generation Y is less likely to take holidays – 24% of millennials did not take their full holiday entitlements compared to 19% of Generation X and 17% of Baby Boomers.
 They were also more likely than other generations to agree with the following statements:

 - “No one else at my company can do the work while I’m away.”

 - “I want to show complete dedication to my company and job.”

 - “I don’t want others to think I am replaceable.”

 - “I feel guilty for using my paid time off.”